5 things Nigerian Air should learn from Ethiopian Airlines

 ALSO READ: FG to unveil name, logo of national carrier in London

-At the unveiling of Nigerian Air, Sirika had said the national carrier will be a Private sector-led and driven.
+At the unveiling of Nigeria Air, Sirika had said the national carrier will be a Private sector-led and driven.

 He also said it will be run as a business, not a social service and government will not be involved in running it or deciding who runs it.